 "A hyroo?
 Thought those were extinct...!"

 It occurred to Lupin then, that like the mountain with no name, Uno was familiar.
 There was a story that Pumra read to leaflings during town feasts while the adults were busy.
 The story was about beings of great height.
 In the early days of the world, they towered above the clouds and spent all their time admiring the passing comets and planets.
 They kept their eyes to the skies, but then one day, a comet landed at their feet and they averted their gaze ground-ward.
 Both began to watch the sandstorms form and dissipate, then, came life.
-The comet had brought some foreign organisms and geenery began sprouting from the ground.
-The tall ones were absorbed by this change, they watched the green grow and spread.
-They spent so much time looking down that they began to shrink to watch the happenings on the ground more closely.
+Greenery began sprouting from the ground.
+The tall ones observed this change, they watched the green grow and spread.
+They spent so much time looking down, that they began to shrink, to watch the happenings on the ground more closely.
 The tiny things of the world became more important than the big things.
 They became the first growers and sowed life of their own across the Soronan desert.
 They were "the guardians of the world".
 Lupin and Mago argued over the story a lot.
 "Foolish stories for fools like you!"
 Mago had said once, "if there was anyone that tall out there we would have seen them."
 Mago wasn't wrong about that.
 There were drawings in the book, sketches of two tall, thin beings.

 "It's you" Lupin mumbled, eyes fixed on some distant non-existing thing.
-The Verido did not believe that tall ones had created the world or its inhabitants, that was due to some other more complex process, but that ageless giants walked the deserts was amazing.
+The Verido did not believe that tall ones had created the world or its inhabitants, that was due to some other more complex process, but the idea that ageless giants existed was amazing.
 They had the knowledge of centuries.
 Uno reading Verido markings did not seem so far-fetched now, it was not so difficult to imagine that someone long ago had imparted this skill.